 Four months ago, we went to Taiwan and shared our itinerary and budget which you can find here.
 So yes, this is a super late post as we had to prioritize a few blog invites. 😉

-Honestly, I’ve already forgotten about writing this until a news reached me about Taiwan’s confirmation for extending the visa-free privilege for Filipino passport holders until July 2020.
+Honestly, I’ve already forgotten about writing this until a news reached me about Taiwan’s confirmation for extending the visa-free privilege for Philippine Passport holders until July 2020.
 Such a great news for everyone!

 So now here’s our Northeast coast Taiwan tour.